famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect pin 12 on the Arduino Uno to the postive/longer leg on the red LED
 -  Connect any GND on the Arduino Uno to a 1k resistor and other end of resistor to the negative/short end on the red LED
 -  Connect USB type B to power source (does not currently use USB for data/communication)
--  Connect Null modem cable between TTL adapter and PC
+-  Connect null modem cable between TTL adapter and PC

 ## How to use
 Right now you need to reset the board after each usage (including watch test).
 Just use the reset button on the board, no need to unplug the power.
 Otherwise, use as you would the official Datalink Notebook Adapter, following in-app directions.

 ## Special Thanks
 - [Antti Huhtala][Antti]
-- excsniper
+- excsniper on the Arduino Discord

 ## Disclaimer
  Timex, Datalink, and DATA LINK are the registered trademarks of Timex Corporation.
 This project is not associated with or sponsored by Timex.